srspnda/consul-check/README.md

 with Consul.
 Consul is a distributed, highly available, and scalable tool for service discovery and configuration.

-## Documentation
+## Usage

-Comprehensive reading on check definitions is viewable at the Consul website:
+Documentation on check definitions is available at the Consul website:

 * [Checks](https://consul.io/docs/agent/checks.html)